-- 3. Configure the workflow by completing the following fields as needed.
+- Configure the Workflow by completing the following fields as needed.
 Only Label is a required field. - Label: This field specifies the name of the workflow. - Description: This field specifies an optional description for the workflow. - Load Timeout (ms): This field specifies the time limit (in milliseconds) for the workflow to complete.
 The default value is 7200000 milliseconds (120 minutes).
-If all of the tasks in the workflow are not finished before the load timeout, the workflow will be stopped. - Stop on Failure: This option controls whether the workflow is stopped if one of the tasks fails or whether the workflow continues to process the rest of the tasks if there is a failure. - Ingest Manager Service Connection: This field specifies the Ingest Manager connection to use for this Workflow.
+If all of the tasks in the workflow are not finished before the load timeout, the workflow will be stopped. - Stop on Failure: This option controls whether the workflow is stopped if one of the tasks fails or whether the workflow continues to process the rest of the tasks if there is a failure. - Ingest Manager Service Connection: This field specifies the Ingest Manager connection to use for this workflow.
 The field defaults to the local Orchestration Services connection.
-If you have registered additional connections, you can select an alternate connection.
+If you have registered additional connections, you can select an alternate connection. - Orchestration Service Connection: This field specifies the Orchestration Service connection to use for this workflow.
+The field defaults to the local Orchestration Services connection.
+If you have registered additional connections, you can select an alternate connection. - 4.
+Click Create to add the workflow.
+The new workflow is added to the list of workflows on the Workflows screen.
+For example, the image below shows that there is one new workflow without any tasks.

-Adding a Workflow 116
+Adding a Workflow 113